 I'm back with another NYC neighborhood guide!
 Last month I shared some of my favorite spots in East Williamsburg, the neighborhood that I currently call home.
 Since I loved writing about a place I know so well, it was pretty much a no-brainer that today's post would feature the neighborhood I've worked in for the last year and a half, Soho!
 When I was in high school and was able to come into the city on the weekends, I always remembered wanting to come to Soho.
 The crowd seemed effortlessly cool and I loved the fact that I felt like I was constantly discovering new spots.
 Not to mention the shopping!
 From gazing into the windows of high-end boutiques to rummaging through more unknown hole-in-the-wall shops, I always loved the thrill of finding an outfit fit for a New Yorker.
+Want to know what to do in Soho?
 Today I'm sharing my favorite spots for breakfast, the best bars, and of course, shopping.
 I hope you enjoy this post and find it helpful if you're planning a trip to NYC or if you just feel like popping downtown one weekend.

 Breakfast and Brunch